CZ-NIC/yangson/docs/instance.rst

          '/example-2:bag/foo/3'

-      The keys are typically YANG list keys, but they can in fact be any member leaves.
+      The keys are typically YANG list keys, but they can in fact be any member leafs.
 This method can thus also be used on non-config lists that have no keys.
 For example:

       .. doctest::